Benoît Chassériau: Biography

 In 1822, Chassériau was the representative of the Masonic loge of the Guajira to the Grand Orient of France.
 Belonging to a lodge was more a sign of adherence to philosophical or religious principles in a revolutionary goal for freedom and against Spain.

 Returned to France in 1822, François-René de Chateaubriand, then Minister of Foreign Affairs, sent him on a foreign posting from 1823 until 1824.
 Chateaubriand gave two informal postings to Chassériau: the first mission was to ensure the mediation of France between Spain and the new state and the second mission to facilitate trade relations between Colombia and the French Caribbean colonies, mainly Martinique.

+This mission did not go unnoticed, as the President of the United States, James Monroe, referred to it in detail in his correspondence with former President Thomas Jefferson in July 1824.

 From 1826 to 1830, Chassériau was employed by the Department of the Navy as agent in the Danish island of Saint Thomas, U.S. Virgin Islands.
 From 1832 to 1833 he was employed by the Department of Foreign Affairs, as a Consul of France in St. Thomas.
 He was Honorary Consul accredited in Puerto Rico from 1835 to 1839, and served from 1840 to 1844 as Consul of France in Puerto Rico, which had a population of 450,000 – of which 12,000 were French.

 Chassériau died in Puerto Rico on 27 September 1844.

 The French friend of Simón Bolívar

 Chassériau maintained for many years a friendly relationship with Simón Bolívar who in his correspondence called him "my French friend".

 In 1815, Chassériau indirectly saved the life of Bolívar in Kingston.
 On 10 December 1815 a few hours before the assassination attempt, Chassériau visited Bolivar and gave him money to seek alternative accommodation.
 Thus, the Liberator left the room where José Antonio Páez had slept for several nights and depended on the guesthouse Rafael Pisce at the corner of Prince and White streets.
 The same night, Pio the servant of Bolivar and Paez plunged a knife into the neck of Captain Felix Amestoy, thinking it was the Liberator.

 In 1816, Chassériau helped finance Simón Bolívar expedition to los Cayos in the southwestern part of Haiti.

 To collect 3,000 pesos, Chassériau formed a consortium with Jean Pavageau, Michael Scott, George Robertson, S. Campbell and Maxwell Hyslop.
 On his part, Chassériau lent the sum of 404 pesos to Simón Bolívar.
 To express his gratitude, Bolivar asked in 1827 the repayment of the loan by increasing interest at 6% per annum from 1 January 1816.